paulxiep/portfolio/catan/README.md

 Catan or Settlers of Catan is a popular classic board game.
 I only just in February 2023 started playing it.
 I found some academic papers on Catan strategy and algorithm and I wanted to see how well I can make one too.

+Currently the project is in Phase 3.
+As it is in the early part of a phase, the code won't be clean.
+This is the same as when forking a new branch for new feature implementation, but this is a portfolio, not production, so I just develop in the main branch so you can see new updates sooner.

 1st phase: basic engine build

     - Underlying engine hex geometry, topographic connections, and generic hex board